 To end the call, select the orange End Call button.

 Placing Outbound Calls

-The OnSIP app can be used for outbound calling to phone numbers, extension, and SIP addresses (SIP URIs).
-Calling the public telephone network requires the use of 11 digits, a 1 + area code + phone number.
+The OnSIP app can be used for outbound calling to phone numbers, internal extensions, and SIP addresses.
+Calling phone numbers requires the use of 11 digits, a 1 + area code + phone number.

-If the person you wish to call is on your Contacts list, simply click on the name and select the Voice Call or Video Call button to place a call to him/her.
+If the person you wish to call is on your Contacts list, simply click on his/her name and select the Voice Call or Video Call button.

 The OnSIP app is capable of making and receiving multiple simultaneous calls, thus acting as a multi-line phone.